What is the Detroit Promise?

 Henry Ford College has been a proud participant in the Detroit Promise since the beginning.
 Currently, more than 600 Detroit Promise students attend HFC.
 In fact, 66% of all Detroit Promise students attend HFC, making it the largest Detroit Promise enrollment of any college.

-HFC is following the Applebaum Family Campus Coach model, which ensures that every student has an individual Campus Success Coach to make sure the student is set up for success.
+HFC is following the Applebaum Family Campus Coach model, which ensures that as a student, you will have an individual Campus Success Coach to make sure you are set up to succeed.
 HFC’s current campus coaches are Mark Yancy Jr., Reco Spencer, and Elyse Hogan.

 The Detroit Promise is sponsored by the the Detroit Regional Chamber of Commerce.
-To learn more about the program, visit the Detroit Promise website.
-To sign up for the program at HFC, follow the link in the "How do I sign up?" section below.
+You can visit their website for even more details about how the program works.
+To become a Detroit Promise student at HFC, follow the link in the "How do I sign up?" section below.

 You may also download the program brochure (PDF).